xunker/multi_zip/README.md

   * #extract_members: extract multiple files wildcard (new method).
   * #member_info: return information (name, size, etc) about member (new method).
   * #read_member_stream: return member as IO Stream to keeping large amounts of data in memory (new method).
+  * Write guide to show others how they can add their own backends gems.

+Things that I'd **like** to do, but that are probably not realistic because they cannot be sufficiently abstracted across all backend gems:

+  * Ability to set location and compression format and level of archive.
+  * Ability to set compression format and level of individual members (for Epub compatibility).
+  * Ability to set archive location of individual members (for Epub compatibility).
+  * Support creating, reading from and writing to password-protected or encrypted archives.

 ## Contributing